ucsb-seclab/popkorn-artifact/README.md

 3. angr 9.1

 ### Notes
 This evaluation can take significant time and computational resources to reproduce.
-For the evaluation we ran the analysis with a timeout of 1 hour per driver, and 8 drivers being analyzed concurrently.
+For the evaluation in the paper we ran the analysis with a timeout of 1 hour per driver, and 8 drivers being analyzed concurrently.
+The final results took around 14 hours to complete analysis with these settings.

-The final results can take between 2-6 hours to complete analysis with these settings.
+We separately reran the evaluation on a 96-core machine with 48 drivers being analyzed in parallel, which brings the analysis time down to around 2.5 hours.

 ### Reproducing results